gfpettifor/Scientific-Programming-in-Python/README.md

 # The project specification:
 Explore exoplanets and their host stars using matplotlib visualisations and the tabulated data from http://exoplanet.eu/catalog/
 You could consider:
-• Kepler’s Laws \n
+1. Kepler’s Laws
-• Exoplanet mass determination from radial velocity \n
+2. Exoplanet mass determination from radial velocity
-• Mass-radius relationship and density \n
+3. Mass-radius relationship and density
-• … and other extensions of your choice \n
+4. and other extensions of your choice